 Wholesale value of seafood processed in Sitka = $48,019,694

 Net weight pounds processed in Sitka = 85,591,436 ADF&G Commercial Fisheries

 Raw fish tax (support City harbors) = $1,009,033

 Seafood Processing Jobs = 1,102

 To serve the commercial fishing fleet and other vessel owners, Sitka has marine industry support businesses including: boat builders and shipwrights, marine electronics, general marine repair, welding and fabrication, fishing gear sales, heating and refrigeration, industrial sewing, painting, fiberglass repair, parts and equipment sales, and marine safety equipment and training.
 CLICK HERE to view the Sitka Marine Industries Directory website.
 More marine service businesses are needed to serve our local vessel owners and keep money circulating in our local economy and with a new multi-service dock coming to the Gary Paxton Industrial Park, now is a great time for Sitka.
 Contact SEDA to discuss your business plan.

 VISIT the Alaska Seafood Marketing Institute website to learn more about the value of Alaska's wild seafood.

 The Sitka Seafood Festival is held the first weekend of August.
-VISIT the Sitka Seafood Festival website to learn more about this uniquely Sitka event.
+Visit Sitka has information about the Seafood Festival CLICK HERE to learn more about this uniquely Sitka event.